 If you’re fortunate enough to have a dog, cat, bunny or any other furry friend then don’t miss out on cuddles.
 Cuddling stimulates the release of the neurotransmitters dopamine and serotonin, which help relieve depression and may make you feel happier.
 The act of holding and stroking your pet is also a good way to combat anxiety.
 It creates a calming effect and helps you focus on the present moment.
 Plus, it’s great for your pet too.
 Animals feel anxiety in much the same way we do, so taking time to relax them is important.
 If you’re now working from home, your pet will be happy to spend the extra time with you.

 #8 Create a photo board

 Those of you new to working from home may not have your desk or office set up yet and that’s totally ok.
+Places like Office Monster offers a range of different desks for you to pick from so you can easily be sorted in that regard.
+What comes next is what you’re going to put on the desk to give you work from home happiness.
 One of the first additions to your new space should be photos that make you feel grounded and happy.
 Perhaps it’s photos of a great trip you took, your loved ones, pets or a beautiful field or beach.
 Whatever makes you happy, create a board or space to pin those photos and look at them often.
 Another great thing to add to your desk is a dream board.
 Fill it with photos or images of things you want to do or goals you wish to achieve in the next few years.